-Course Contact: Miss A Lewis
+Course Contact: Ms A Lewis Please note this is a one year course

-A relatively new Level 3 maths qualification, equivalent in UCAS points to an AS-Level, with two end-of-course examinations at the end of Year 12.
+A relatively new Level 3 mathematics qualification, equivalent in UCAS points to an AS-Level, with two end-of-course examinations at the end of Year 12.
 This course is relevant to real life.
 It is modern, accessible to students and applies to all careers.
-It focuses on using mainly familiar maths in a range of realistic contexts to enable students to engage with, explore, enjoy and succeed in maths.
+It focuses on using mainly familiar mathematics in a range of realistic contexts to enable students to engage with, explore, enjoy and succeed in mathematics.

 This qualification is for students with a grade C or above in GCSE.
 It develops mathematical skills and thinking appropriate for a Level 3 qualification.
-This course is for students who wish to be competent and confident in using maths in their studies, careers and lives.
+This course is for students who wish to be competent and confident in using mathematics in their studies, careers and lives.

-40% of the content is based around the new GCSE Maths Higher Tier, with the remainder involving financial problems in a real life context and statistical techniques beyond GCSE level.
+40% of the content is based around the new GCSE Mathematics Higher Tier, with the remainder involving financial problems in a real-life context and statistical techniques beyond GCSE level.

-Compulsory content: Critical Analysis, Analysis of Data, Personal Finance, Estimation.

-Optional content: Statistical Techniques or Critical Path & Risk Analysis or Graphical techniques.
+- Compulsory content: Critical Analysis, Analysis of Data, Personal Finance, Estimation. - Optional content: Statistical Techniques or Critical Path & Risk Analysis or Graphical techniques.

-Two 90 minute papers of equal demand at 60 marks each.
+Two 90-minute papers of equal demand at 60 marks each.
 Scientific calculator allowed.
 The first paper focuses on analysis of data, finance, including Taxation and Loans, and estimation.
-The second paper focuses on statistical skills, including correlation and the Normal Distribution.
+The second paper focuses on statistical skills, including correlation and Normal Distribution.

-An interest in real-life maths, in particular finance.
+An interest in real-life mathematics, in particular finance.